starknet-io/pm/AllCoreDevs-Full-Nodes-Meetings/call_038.md

 ---

-*These notes were compiled from the October 23, 2025 Starknet All Core Devs call moderated by Eitan Moed.
+*These notes were compiled by [Aayush Giri](https://github.com/Giri-Aayush) from the October 23, 2025 Starknet All Core Devs call.
 For the most accurate information, please refer to the [full recording](https://www.youtube.com/live/BjRMtKVP5Sw).*